m4lwhere/DoD-Cyber-Sentinel-2025/Forensics-Hard/README.md

 Adding more into our one-liner to decode this hex, we can see some interesting values being provided so far.
 But this still seems off, so let's continue to dig into it a bit more:

 ```
-$ tshark -r ./evidence.pcapng -Y 'vnc.client_message_type == 4' -T fields -e vnc.key | awk -F'x' '{ printf "%c", strtonum("0x"$2) } END{ print "" }'
+$ tshark -r ./evidence.pcapng -Y 'vnc.client_message_type == 4' -T fields -e vnc.key | gawk -F'x' '{ printf "%c", strtonum("0x"$2) } END{ print "" }'
 tthh33￡__￡iirr00nn￡__￡ppoottaatt00￡__￡gguuiidd33ss￡__￡uuss￡<<￡33ggoo－－
 ```

 Looking closer at the packets, it seems like there are at least two packets per letter.
 This is because of the "Key Down" flag in the VNC protocol.
-With this knowledge, let's isloate only the packets with the keydown within our filter.
+With this knowledge, let's isolate only the packets with the keydown within our filter.

 ```
 vnc.client_message_type == 4 && vnc.key_down == 1